 There are numerous possible short-term effects of drinking alcohol, many of which depend on the amount of alcohol consumed.

 If you’re drinking in moderation, you may experience a short-term improvement in your mood after one to two drinks.
-It might take the edge off social anxiety and leave you feeling more relaxed.
+Because alcohol can initially release pleasure hormones in the brain, might take the edge off social anxiety and leave you feeling more relaxed.
+This is why many people develop a “chemical romance” with alcohol.
 However, alcohol is a depressant, and can cause anxiety or depression to worsen after its initial effects wear off.
 As you consume more and more alcohol, you may feel your mood worsening and your anxiety skyrocketing.

 Overall, short-term mood changes vary from individual to individual.
 In fact, it may even be different for the same person depending on other things that are happening in their life.